santorsola-teaching/class-lab-adv-omics/L19_from_mutation_to_protein/from_mutations_to_proteins_recap.md

 # From mutations to proteins

-The goal of this assignment is to explore omics datasets, including re-sequencing and RNAseq data.
-The focus will be on running the nf-core/sarek and nf-core/rnaseq pipelines to perform variant calling and transcript quantification, respectively.
+Explore omics datasets, including whole-genome re-sequencing and RNA-seq data, by running the nf-core/sarek and nf-core/rnaseq pipelines to perform variant calling and transcript quantification, respectively.

-Additionally, you will investigate the potential impact of identified mutations on protein structure and function using the AlphaMissense resource.
+Analyze the potential impact of identified mutations on protein structure and function using the AlphaMissense resource.

 ## Datasets: